Toanuvo/mysql-create-ingest-query-script/README.md

 # mysql create/ingest/query script
  A python script that creates a mysql database then ingests and parses a csv into the database.

+Uses: python, pandas, sqlalchemy, pymysql, and mysql.

 There is a function defined for each task.

 Parsecsvdb: Reads data from the given csv file using pandas,